Divya-Pardeshi/Psyliq-Internship-Projects/README.md

 ## Summary
 This project provided invaluable experience in applying SQL to address a critical healthcare challenge.
 By analyzing the PSYLIQ Diabetes Prediction dataset, I successfully extracted meaningful insights and developed strategies for optimizing data management.
 The project's findings contribute to a deeper understanding of diabetes risk factors and inform evidence-based approaches to prevention and care.

+## Project Task 2: Employee Data Analysis

+## Project Overview
+The project leverages Microsoft Excel to perform various data manipulation, analysis, and visualization tasks.
+The work includes creating pivot tables, using functions like VLOOKUP, INDEX, MATCH, and conditional formatting, automating tasks with Excel Macros, and developing dashboards to present key insights.

+## Objectives
+- **Analyze Employee Data:** Utilize Excel to explore various aspects of employee data, focusing on metrics such as job satisfaction, performance, and termination patterns.
+- **Extract Insights:** Apply Excel formulas and pivot tables to retrieve specific information, group data, and create visualizations to uncover trends.
+- **Automate Processes:** Use Excel Macros to automate repetitive tasks, enhancing efficiency and accuracy.
+- **Create Dashboards:** Develop dashboards to provide a comprehensive view of workforce data, facilitating better HR decision-making.

+## Key Learnings
+- **Excel Proficiency:** Improved skills with Excel functions including VLOOKUP, INDEX, MATCH, and pivot tables for detailed data analysis.
+- **Automation with Macros:** Implemented Macros to automate repetitive tasks, streamlining the analysis process.
+- **Dashboard Creation:** Designed dashboards for effective data visualization, aiding in clear and actionable insights.
+- **HR Analytics:** Gained insights into how data analysis can inform strategic HR decisions and improve workforce management.

+## Tools Used
+- **Microsoft Excel:** For data analysis, automation, and visualization.
+- **Canva:** For designing polished presentation.

 **Thank you!**
 *Divya Pardeshi - Data Analyst Intern at PSYLIQ*